pnb/paper-convert-scripts/README.md

 ## Using conversion scripts

+Scripts can be run via the *paper-convert-www* frontend or from the command line.

-Scripts must be run from the current directory.
+If run from the command line, scripts must be run from the current directory.
 The result will be an `index.html` file in the specified output folder, which may also include `conversion_warnings.csv` containing a record of possible problems encountered during conversion.
 Additionally, there will be any images that are part of the paper.

 Run `python main_docx.py -h` to see info on DOCX => HTML conversion.
 The DOCX converter also produces a `tmp.docx` file for some types of image conversion. `tmp.docx` may be safely deleted.